 Coaches need to be able to explain everything at a level understandable to their players.
 Demonstrate specific skills of their sport and don't take above their heads.

-(4) Shift The Focus To Getting Better, Rather Than Being Good
+4. Focus On Getting Better, Rather Than Being Good

 Over the course of a coaching career, you are going to experience athletes of all calibers.
 Defining "good" can be difficult.
 Rather than focusing on getting your athletes to "good," help them focus on the process of getting better.